verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

         }
     }
 }
 ```
+> Try to uncomment the line with `mem::swap` and see the result of running this code.

+While the example above compiles just fine, we expose users of this code to
+both possible undefined behavior and other memory errors while using just safe
+Rust.
+This is a big problem!

-But now, let's prevent the segfault from happening using `Pin`:
+But now, let's prevent the segfault from happening using `Pin`.
+We'll discuss
+`Pin` more below, but you'll get an introduction here by just reading the
+comments.

 ```rust,editable
 #![feature(optin_builtin_traits)]